EmuDeck/emudeck.github.io/README.md

 ## Information

-This repository is for a WIP EmuDeck Wiki using MkDocs: [https://www.mkdocs.org/](https://www.mkdocs.org/)
+This repository is the home of the EmuDeck Wiki using MkDocs: [https://www.mkdocs.org/](https://www.mkdocs.org/).
+The EmuDeck Wiki is open source and open to Pull Requests for any edits or modifications.

 The theme is mkdocs-material: [https://github.com/squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material)